718gts4/eshop-backend/README.md

 The application includes a background service that periodically updates the sale status of products.
 This service runs every hour in the production environment.

-## Real-time Communication

-The application uses Socket.IO for real-time communication, primarily for handling vendor support queries.
-It includes features such as:

-- Joining and leaving chat rooms
-- Sending and receiving messages
-- Typing indicators
-- Marking messages as read
-- Tracking online users

 ## API Routes

 The application exposes the following API routes: